 The Best Paint for Vanities

-Moisture and exposure to soap and cleaning chemicals should be taken into consideration when choosing paint.
+Moisture and exposure to soap and cleaning chemicals should be taken into consideration when choosing paint for your vanity.
 Does the vanity need constant cleaning from soap and tooth paste splatter?
 If so, you might even look beyond paint.

-White lacquer: While this option might not work for everyone, white pre-catalyzed lacquer is an excellent option for vanities, cabinets, and furniture.
-White lacquer looks very similar to paint, but it's far more durable and chemical resistant.
+- White lacquer: White pre-catalyzed lacquer is an excellent option for vanities, cabinets, and furniture.
+White lacquer looks very similar to paint, but it's more durable and chemical resistant.
 However, lacquer dries really fast and should only be applied with a sprayer to get the best finish.
-This is a great option though if you happen to own an HVLP sprayer, or an airless sprayer.
-Lacquer is very thin in consistency and lays out like glass when sprayed.
+You can spray solid lacquer with an HVLP sprayer, or an airless sprayer.
+Lacquer is very thin and lays out like glass when sprayed.